Spectral theorems for positive algebra homomorphisms: Introduction and overview

 \cref{3_sec:commuting_idempotents_and_spectral_measures} contains the proof that the representing measure for a positive algebra homomorphism is spectral; see \cref{3_res:representing_measure_is_spectral}.
 A finitely additive measure on an algebra of sets, with values in an algebra without additive 2-torsion, and with the property that its image consists of commuting idempotents, is automatically a spectral measure; see \cref{3_res:idempotents_form_boolean_algebra}.
-With this result available, the spectrality of the representing measure is an almost trivial consequence of its regularity and the formulas in \cref{3_eq:intro_measure_5} and \cref{3_eq:intro_measure_6}.
+Based on this, the spectrality of the representing measure is a surprisingly easy of \cref{3_eq:intro_measure_5}.

-\cref{3_sec:relations_between_measures_algebra_homomorphisms_and_vector_lattice_homomorphisms} is mostly intended as a preparation for \cref{3_sec:ups_and_downs}, but also has a value of its own.
-Its starting point is a measure $\mu$ with values in a Riesz space or in a partially ordered algebra.
-There is an associated map $\opintm$\textemdash defined by the order integral\textemdash from the corresponding $\mathcal L^1$-space into the Riesz space or partially ordered algebra.
+\cref{3_sec:relations_between_measures_algebra_homomorphisms_and_vector_lattice_homomorphisms} is mostly intended as a preparation for \cref{3_sec:ups_and_downs}, but it also has a value of its own.
+Its starting point is a measure $\mu$ with values in a vector lattice or in a partially ordered algebra.
+There is an associated map $\opintm$\textemdash defined by the order integral\textemdash from the corresponding $\lebfont L^1$-space into the vector lattice or partially ordered algebra.
 When is $\opintm$ a vector lattice homomorphism, or an algebra homomorphism?
-After answering these questions, we proceed to show that, when $\opintm$ is an algebra homomorphism (which is the case if and only if $\npm$ is spectral), then there is also a vector lattice homomorphism (and then also a Riesz algebra homomorphism) associated with it; see \cref{3_res:integral_preserves_lattice_structure} and \cref{3_res:integral_into_riesz_algebra_is_riesz_algebra_homomorphism}.
+After answering these questions, we proceed to show that, when $\opintm$ is an algebra homomorphism (which is the case if and only if $\npm$ is spectral), it is, properly interpreted if necessary, also a vector lattice homomorphism; see \cref{3_res:integral_preserves_moduli,3_res:integral_into_riesz_algebra_is_riesz_algebra_homomorphism,3_res:eight_properties}.